bucketco/bucket-javascript-sdk/packages/openfeature-node-provider/README.md

 The Bucket OpenFeature provider supports the OpenFeature Tracking API.
 It's straight forward to start sending tracking events through OpenFeature.

-Simply call "track" on the
+Simply call the "track" method on the OpenFeature client:

 ```ts
 import { BucketNodeProvider } from "@bucketco/openfeature-node-provider";